anetapiekut/SMI205_Rproj_template/README.md

 It saves information about R and loaded packages.
-So if you later (after any R updates or changes in the packages) or other people open your Rproj, it will recreate the same environment, and will not use the central libraries installed on a computer ([Joseph 2022](https://medium.com/@adrian.joseph/renv-make-r-environment-reproducible-414d88c683aa)).
+So if you later (after any R updates or changes in the packages) or other people open your Rproj, it will install the same libraries, and will not use the central libraries installed on a computer ([Joseph 2022](https://medium.com/@adrian.joseph/renv-make-r-environment-reproducible-414d88c683aa)).

 ## 2.1.
 How to work with `renv` package